Bobslayvoodoo/Falling-Sand-Pygame/README.txt

 Right Click - Displays the position of the mouse
 E - Toggle Destructive placing
 Space bar - Pause simulation
+Scroll wheel - Increase/decrease brush size
-Numbers 0 to 9 - select area of effect 1 being the smallest and 0 being the biggest
+Numbers 0 to 9 - select brush size 1 being the smallest and 0 being the biggest

 Ideas for later additions/improvements: